How to create a members-only WooCommerce purchasing club: Your complete step-by-step guide

 - Use the Peter’s Login Redirect plugin to automatically send users to the private purchasing club category after they log in.

-- Use the Follow Ups plugin to send them an email with instructions on how to access the private products.
+- Use the Follow Ups plugin to send them an email with instructions on how to access their private club products.

 As a quick reminder, this WooCommerce purchasing club plugin lets you: